 Ms. Long brings expertise as a leader of many nonprofit boards, including formerly being chair of the Greater Yellowstone Coalition, vice chair of the Environmental Defense Fund, chair of the Cary Institute of Ecosystem Studies, chair of the National Outdoor Leadership School, chair of The Murie Center, as well as chair of NPCA.
 She recently stepped down from the Scenic Hudson board and was vice chair of the Scenic Hudson Land Trust.
 In addition to the National Council, and the National Park System Advisory Board, she serves on the board of NatureBridge, which offers field based nature education to 30,000 students a year.

-She currently resides in Jackson Hole, Wyoming, as well as spends time in Boston, Mass. and New England.
+She currently resides in Jackson Hole, Wyoming, as well as spends time in Boston, Massachusetts and New England.

 Mr. Lykes was born in Tampa, Florida, to a ranching family.
 He spent much of his youth on the family properties in Florida and Texas where he developed an appreciation for wild places and inherited a conservation ethic from his father.
 Lykes is a board member and serves as treasurer of the Nature Conservancy of Wyoming.
 He has also served on the boards of two Lykes family businesses, Peoples Gas, Inc. and Lykes Brothers, Inc.